 Pillars of Hope & Strength

-They were daughters, sisters, aunties and friends.
-More than 40 Indigenous women and girls have been found murdered or gone missing along northern BC’s Highway 16, also known as the Highway of Tears.
+More than 40 Indigenous women and girls have been found murdered or gone missing along Highway 16, also known as the Highway of Tears.
+They were daughters, sisters, aunties, nieces, friends, and loved ones.

-The Governing Body of the Highway of Tears and Carrier Sekani Family Services are leading the creation and installation of two carved pillars to commemorate the women and children, and honour their families.
-The pillars will serve as important markers of awareness and peaceful visiting places for rest and remembrance for the families and the broader community.
+Members of the Highway of Tears Governing Body and Carrier Sekani Family Services are leading the creation and installation of two carved pillars to commemorate the women and girls who have been lost along the Highway and honour their families.
+The pillars will serve as important awareness markers and peaceful visiting places for rest and remembrance for the families and the broader community.

 The Pillar of Hope